richard-acquah/Cryptography-Lab/README.md

 # Cryptography-Lab

 ## Objectives
-These cryptography labs demostrate how to install cryptographic tools and how it is used to encrypt and decrypt file.
-This lab focuses encrypting and decrypting files using __ccrypt__ and __open ssl__ in Kali linux.
-The lab is a demostration of symmetric encryption and how a single key is used to encrypt and decrypt files.
+These cryptography labs demonstrate how to install cryptographic tools and how it is used to encrypt and decrypt files.
+This lab focuses on encrypting and decrypting files using __ccrypt__ and __open ssl__ in Kali Linux.
+The lab is a demonstration of symmetric encryption and how a single key is used to encrypt and decrypt files.

 ## Skills Learned
 + File encryption and decryption.